Sobekhotep IV: Reign

+Coregency

+During the reign of king Neferhotep I, turmoil and the lack of heirs made the king appoint his brother Sihathor as junior coregent.
+However, Sihathor died within a year and Neferhotep I had to appoint his second brother Khaneferre Sobekhotep IV as junior coregent.

+Sole reign

 A stela of the king found at Karnak reports donations to the Amun-Ra temple.
 A pair of door jambs with the name of the king was found at Karnak, attesting some building work.
 There is also a restoration inscription on a statue of king Mentuhotep II, also coming from Karnak.
 From Abydos are known several inscribed blocks attesting some building activities at the local temple The vizier Neferkare Iymeru reports on one of his statues found at Karnak (Paris, Louvre A 125) that he built a canal and a house of millions of years for the king.
 The statue of the vizier was found at Karnak and might indicate that these buildings were erected there.

-For year 6 is attested an expedition to the amethyst mines at Wadi el-Hudi in southernmost Egypt.
+For Year 6 is attested an expedition to the amethyst mines at Wadi el-Hudi in southernmost Egypt.
 The expedition is attested via four stelae set up at Wadi el-Hudi.
-From the Wadi Hammamat comes a stela dated to the ninth regnal year of the king.
+At Edfu, a stela is dated to Year 8.
+From the Wadi Hammamat comes a stela dated to the Year 9 of the king.